-Today on March 11th 1425 BCE, Thutmose III, one of the greatest pharaohs of Ancient Egypt, dies after reigning for more than fifty years.
+Today on March 11, 1425 BCE, Thutmose III, one of Ancient Egypt's greatest pharaohs, died after reigning for more than fifty years.

 Thutmose III, nicknamed the Napoleon of Ancient Egypt, was one of the most influential and powerful pharaohs.
 As the sixth Pharaoh of the Eighteenth Dynasty, he reigned for an impressively long 54 years.
 Under his rule, Ancient Egypt transitioned from being an inward-facing state to an expansionist empire.
 Unlike Napoleon, he and his mighty armies never lost a single battle.
 The Egyptian people revered Thutmose III for centuries after his death.
 As the eldest son of Thutmose II, he was suddenly thrown into the monarchy as a young boy following his father's death.